[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 • Review and final selection

-This is the final stage of recruitment and involves careful review of your file by the Selection Board, including Human Resources Management Branch.
+This is the final stage of recruitment and involves careful review of your file by the Selection Board, including SAPOL’s HR Operations and Partnering.

 Training

-Selected applicants will be offered a five-week contract for full time employment to enable applicants to participate in and successfully complete the classroom based training course.
+Selected applicants will be offered a six-week contract for full time employment to enable applicants to participate in and successfully complete the classroom based training course.

 Successful completion of all tests and assessments, including the paid training course does not determine suitability for employment.